Baogaitou/Mootools-Photo-tag/README.md

 Mootools-Photo-tag
 ==================

-Photo tag componentes by Mootools
+Photo tag componentes by Mootools, Writen in May 2008.